gabriellerodarte/pourfolio/README.md

 ### `MySpirits.js`
 - Lists all spirits that the user has cocktail recipes associated with, as well as the number of cocktails under each
-- Clicking a spirit navigates to a list of that spirit’s cocktails
+- Clicking a spirit navigates to a list of that spirit’s cocktails, which can then be clicked to navigate to a particular cocktail's recipe
 - Allows adding a new cocktail or new spirit

 **Functions:**